 - In 2019 (Keith McGee) and 2021 (Jared Stanley), the CKA Rookie of the Year also won the Tournament of Champions.

-- In more than 80 tournaments, an active CKA director has won 1st place only four times: Eric Nelson won the 2022 Tournament of Champions, Cory Dreyer was co-champion of a team event at Randleman (2017), Dreyer won the CKA event at Falls Lake (2022) and Wayne Butler won at Lake Hickory (2018) Hank Veggian won Shearon Harris (2021) and a charity event (The Blair Fish Project in 2020), but he won both when he was no longer a director.
+- In 98 tournaments, an active CKA director has won 1st place only seven times: Eric Nelson won the 2022 Tournament of Champions, Cory Dreyer was co-champion of a team event at Randleman (2017), Dreyer won the CKA event at Falls Lake (2022), Justin Faircloth won the Burlington Bash, High Rock and Mayo (2024) and Wayne Butler won at Lake Hickory (2018).
+Hank Veggian won Shearon Harris (2021) and a charity event (The Blair Fish Project in 2020), but he won both when he was inactive as a CKA director.

 Year-by-Year Results